Thank you for your interest in working with Médecins Sans Frontières.

 You will also have briefings in the Sydney office and, if appropriate, in the operational section prior to your departure to the field, followed by a full briefing on arrival in the field.

-You will be employed by Médecins Sans Frontières Australia on a fixed-term contract for the duration of your mission.
+All Australian and New Zealand field workers are employed by Médecins Sans Frontières Australia on a fixed-term contract for the duration of their placement.

 You then leave for your first field mission!!